Visa policy of Algeria: Visa on arrival

 Travelers arriving by cruise ship do not need to apply for a visa in advance.
 Their visas are processed on board the ship.

 Travelers on tours organized by an approved travel agency may obtain a visa on arrival for up to 30 days.
 The itinerary must include one of these southern provinces: Adrar, Béchar, Béni Abbès, Biskra, Bordj Badji Mokhtar, Djanet, Djelfa, El Bayadh, El M'Ghair, El Menia, El Oued, Ghardaïa, Illizi, In Guezzam, In Salah, Laghouat, M'Sila, Naâma, Ouargla, Ouled Djellal, Tamanrasset, Timimoun, Tindouf, Touggourt.
 In December 2024, the government proposed expanding this provision to all provinces.

+A number of countries are not eligible for the visa on arrival for southern Algeria and therefore must obtain visas from an embassy in advance of travel.
+Citizens of the following countries are not eligible: